The reason for "abnormal" is that youth is a bizarre practice.

 And I live in one of them, a dark, damp place where sunlight never shines, without lights, it feels like a place of night.

-The café we chose is located at the end of a newly formed commercial street, it is not a place where many people gather, but it is a place with a lot of foot traffic because there are two subway lines nearby, and most of the people around are constantly rushing to their different destinations, but they all have to pass through this commercial street.
+The café we chose is located at the end of a newly formed commercial street, it is not a place where many people gather, but it is a place with a lot of foot traffic because there are two subway lines nearby, and most people around are constantly rushing to their respective destinations, but they all have to pass through such a commercial street.

-The café feels like it’s always night throughout the year—this thought has always existed.
-The dark main color, the chandelier casts a warm yellow light, plus the thick glass walls all around.
+The café feels like it is always in the night throughout the four seasons—this thought has always existed.
+The dark main tone, the chandelier casts a warm yellow light, combined with the thick glass walls around.

-I walked to the table, gently pulled out the chair and sat down, starting to look at her with some fear.
-Although I could naturally imagine what she looks like now due to occasionally dreaming of her, at this moment, I was a bit nervous and afraid that she would suddenly look up .
+I walked to the table, gently pulled out a chair and sat down, starting to look at her with some fear.
+Although I can naturally imagine what she looks like now due to occasionally dreaming of her, at this moment, I am a bit nervous and afraid that she will suddenly look up .

-After about ten seconds, she started to put down her phone, slightly raised her head to first look outside the glass wall, then slowly turned her head and finally noticed me sitting across from her ; she lowered her head and smiled shyly, the way she smiled was something I never could have imagined.
+After about ten seconds, she began to put down her phone, slightly raised her head to first look outside the glass wall, then slowly turned her head and finally noticed me sitting across from her ; she lowered her head and smiled shyly, the way she smiled was something I never expected.

-The indoor heating made her unconsciously pull her scarf down a bit, I started to watch her with a very anxious heart, very directly, not just with my peripheral vision.
+The indoor heating made her unconsciously pull down her scarf, I began to watch her with a very anxious heart, very directly, not using my peripheral vision.

-After ten years, the flesh on both sides of her cheeks is a bit fuller than before, but the overall shape is still the same; her bangs are the same as ten years ago, neither longer nor shorter, and her face has more freckles that foundation cannot cover, but from a distance, she still looks fair, making it hard to tell that she is a woman approaching thirty, almost the same age as me.
+After ten years, the flesh on both sides of her cheeks is a bit more than before, but the overall shape is still the same; her bangs are the same as ten years ago, neither longer nor shorter, her face has some freckles that foundation cannot cover, but from a distance, she still looks fair, making it hard to tell that this is a woman of my age almost thirty.

 Part 1